Here’s why your Ethernet port light is blinking when your computer is off:

 Turn it off by deactivating it or cutting power to your computer.

-If you want to learn all about your blinking Ethernet port light when your computer is off and wake on LAN, then you’re in the right place.
+If you want to learn all about why the ethernet light is blinking when your computer is off, then you’re in the right place.

 Let’s jump right in!

 - Ethernet Light Blinking but No Internet: Why?

 - Ethernet Port Light Colors: Meaning?